 Honor the 3-hour time limit at the Taj Mahal

-When purchasing the ticket you get to choose a timeslot.
+When purchasing the ticket, you get to choose a 3-hour timeslot.
 While the average visitor spends 35 minutes at the Taj Mahal, I think that’s a ridiculously short time for this spectacular monument.
 We arrived at opening time and stayed the entire 3 hours.
 But you can’t just stay all day.
-Choose to pick a morning timeslot for sunrise or an afternoon timeslot for sunset.
+Choose a morning timeslot for sunrise or an afternoon timeslot for sunset.
 At the nighttime viewing, the timeslot is just 30 minutes.

 The guards check the ticket at the Taj Mahal exit so if you overstay your time window, you’re expected to pay for the next timeslot too.
 That way, you can stay the whole day.